ruoyu-z/ruoyu-z.github.io/_pages/about.md

 - Conducted research on spherical convolutional neural networks (Spherical CNNs), focusing on applying them to cortical surface data for advanced spatial analysis.

+•	Perception and Tracking Algorithms for AR Devices

-•	Artificial Intelligence Lab, Guizhou University	 Guizhou, China
+Artificial Intelligence Lab, Guizhou University	 Guizhou, China

 Research assistant, supervised by Prof. Chuhua Huang	Aug 2021 – Oct 2022

 - Developed and implemented SLAM (Simultaneous Localization and Mapping) technology for AR devices and smartphones, enhancing real-time spatial awareness and interaction.

-- Collaborated on the development of a deep learning model for gesture recognition, optimizing accuracy and performance for real-world applications.
+- Collaborated on the development of a deep learning model for action recognition, optimizing accuracy and performance for real-world applications.

 SELECTED AWARDS AND HONORS